All Episodes

 A lot of times you do burpees.

-This movement I want it to be very simple.
+This movement, I want it to be very simple.

 From here, jump back here, look up, come back with that box front, step up and off.

-You're gonna do that for 45 seconds.
+You're going to do that for 45 seconds.

 Keep track of how many times you do that, okay?